Honorary Doctorate Degrees

 - Doctor Honoris Causa 2000

-Professor Eberhard Sonnabend (Germany), Director of Maxillofacial and Dentistry Clinic at the University of Munich.
+Professor Eberhard Sonnabend (Germany, d.
+15 April 2011), Director of Maxillofacial and Dentistry Clinic at the University of Munich.
 Honorary degree awarded on 24 January 2000.
 Dr. med. dent.
 E. Sonnabend has defended a doctoral dissertation in the field of teeth, mouth and jaw treatment, teeth maintenance and paradontology.
 E. Sonnabend is an Honorary Member of the Austrian, Hungarian and German Maxillofacial and Dentistry Associations, as well as an Honorary Doctor of the University of Wrocław.
 E. Sonnabend is author of over 180 scientific publications.

 - Doctor Honoris Causa 1999